beancount/docs/docs/05_getting_started_with_beancount.md

 I often leave one of the description lines in comments—just my choice, Beancount ignores it.
 Also note that I had to choose one of the two dates.
 I just choose the one I prefer, as long as it does not break any balance assertion.

 In the case that you would forget to merge those two imported transactions, worry not!
 That’s what balance assertions are for.
-Regularly place a balance assertion in either of these accounts, e.g., every time you import, and you will get a nice error if you ended up entering the transaction twice.
+Regularly place a balance assertion in either of these accounts, e.g., every time you import, and you will get a nice error if you end up entering the transaction twice.
 This is pretty common and after a while it becomes second nature to interpret that compiler error and fix it in seconds.

 Finally, when I know I import just one side of these, I select the other account manually and I mark the posting I know will be imported later with a flag, which tells me I haven’t de-duped this transaction yet: